prog4biol/pfb2019/README.md

 '43'
 ```

-#### Determine the length of a string:
+#### Determine the length of a string

-Use the `len()`function to calculate the length of a string.
+Use the `len()` function to calculate the length of a string.
 This function takes a sequence as an argument and returns an int

 ```python